Ghazal 34, Verse 9x

 GATHERINGS: {6,3}

 Only after hearing the second line can these two settings be fully appreciated.
-In whatever situation we found ourselves we, like a candle, considered our basic stock in trade, our essential property, to be the flame of passion.
+In whatever situation the speaker found himself he, like a candle, considered his basic stock in trade, his essential property (with a nice little wordplay on 'head'), to be the flame of passion.
 And really, in both of those settings a candle-flame (or a candle-flame-like flame of passion) is equally crucial.
 In a state of desolation, dreariness, wildness, horror, madness [va;hshat], the symbolic and/or literal power of a lighted candle would make all the difference to one's chances of survival.
 And in a gathering, not only is the candle a symbol of brightness, illumination, and joy, but it's also the uniquely potent (and passionately self-consuming) emblem of the transitoriness of exactly such gatherings (as most beautifully in {169,12}.